Colombia experiences and stories by a backpacker. I was here in

 me up to go east to Santa Marta.
 The drive to Santa Marta took only 90 minutes at an average speed of 120kmh along the coast.

-When I was in Barranqilla the second time I had got here from Taganga next to Santa Marta and stayed a night and had a bit more of a look around,
+When I was in Barranqilla the second time I had come here from Taganga near Santa Marta and stayed a night and had a bit more of a look around,

 mainly in the markets.
 There was all kinds of things for sale, flowers, belts, medical potions, juice and fruit, watches, soccer jerseys, jandels